Ogden's Swift building, focus of EPA cleanup, may have housed 80,000 containers of waste

 RELATED: Demolition of Swift Building delayed while Ogden City tries to secure federal grants

-The materials run the gamut and include "flammables, corrosives, toxic substances, water-reacting substances, potential explosives and other dangerous chemicals," reads an EPA website that details the efforts.
+The materials run the gamut and include "flammables, corrosives, toxic substances, water-reacting substances, potential explosives and other dangerous chemicals," reads an EPA website that details the efforts, launched on March 29.
 That's on top of asbestos inside the brick structure that the city of Ogden has already removed.

 But when the cleanup is complete, Mark Johnson, Ogden's chief administrative officer, expects the building will be prepared for demolition, maybe in October or November.
 Then will come redevelopment, the ultimate goal, he and other city leaders hope.

 At the same time, he and Ben Nadolski, chairman of the Ogden City Council, are defending the city's 2017 deal to acquire the old structure from the prior owners, Utah-Smith LC, affiliated with the late Bert Smith, founder of Smith & Edwards, the sprawling Farr West retail outlet.
-The deal garnered criticism from some locals at Tuesday's meeting of the Ogden Redevelopment Agency and the cleanup was the focus of a story published jointly on Monday by the Salt Lake Tribune and the Utah Investigative Journalism Project.
+The deal garnered criticism from some at Tuesday's meeting of the Ogden Redevelopment Agency and the cleanup was the focus of a story published jointly on Monday by the Utah Investigative Journalism Project and Salt Lake Tribune.

-The initial deal to acquire the building would have cost the city $1.03 million, but that was later renegotiated down to $400,000 in light of the expected cleanup the site needed.
-As part of the deal, Utah-Smith received a waiver relieving it of any liability in the remediation efforts.
+The initial deal to acquire the building would have cost the city $1.09 million, but that was later renegotiated down to $400,000 in light of the expected cleanup the site needed.
+As part of the deal, Utah-Smith received a waiver relieving it of any liability in the remediation efforts, according to a city council statement.

+Cirilo Franco, an Ogden resident, was among those who addressed the council on the deal.
+The waste inside the structure — unused except for storage for many years — stood out for him.

+"I, too, was baffled learning about the sale and could not imagine how the city would purchase a building without realizing what they were purchasing and maybe that's just the norm," he said.

+Johnson, for his part, said Wednesday that city leaders had acquired the building knowing remediation would be necessary, though maybe the extent of the required cleanup wasn't totally clear at first.
+The deal with Utah-Smith, he added, was "the right thing to do" given the uncertainty about what would have come of the structure had it remained in Utah-Smith hands.

+Nadolski, addressing the criticism at Tuesday's meeting, focused on the potential danger to the Weber River posed by the chemicals in the Swift structure.

-"I'm really proud of a city that would say we're going to step up and we're going to protect that asset," Nadolski said at Tuesday's meeting, alluding to the threat to the Weber River posed by the Swift contamination.
+"I'm really proud of a city that would say we're going to step up and we're going to protect that asset," Nadolski said.
 "Can you imagine if those things made it into the river, what that would mean for our reputation?"

-Likewise, Johnson on Wednesday called the deal with Utah-Smith "the right thing to do" given the uncertainty about what would have come of the structure had it remained in Utah-Smith hands.
+Even before the city bought the Swift building, Johnson said rumors had swirled about what was inside.
+"There has been folklore about that building for years.
+Mr. Smith was a notorious collector," he said.
+However, he added, it was private property and the city couldn't take any sort of legal action, say, without probable cause about possible mishandling of contaminants inside.

-The EPA is footing the bill for the cleanup and later, when it's done, agency officials will figure out who should cover the cost, according to Johnson.
-He said some of the chemicals on the site come from the U.S. Department of Defense.
+The EPA is footing the bill for the cleanup and later, when it's done, agency officials will figure out who should cover the final cost, yet to be determined, according to Johnson.
+He said some of the chemicals on the site come from the U.S. Department of Defense, possibly acquired by Smith when he bought lots of surplus military items from the government.

+"What the costs are, we hope we can mitigate.
+We hope enough of this will be charged somewhere else and our citizens don't have to bear the burden of it," Johnson told the city council at Tuesday's meeting.
+But he pondered the alternative of doing nothing and alluded to the threat of a disastrous fire at the facility before cleanup began, before the quantity of chemicals inside became clear — a possible threat to the lives of firefighters.

-Johnson expressed confidence that the Swift building contamination hasn't spread to the ground below the structure, originally a meatpacking plant and used as a warehouse by Utah-Smith.
+Though the current EPA focus is on materials contained in the building, Johnson expressed confidence that the Swift building contamination hasn't spread to the ground below the structure.
+It originally served as a meatpacking plant and was used as a warehouse by Utah-Smith.
 "We feel very, very certain that groundwater has not been affected," he said.

-Peronard of the EPA, though, said he couldn't say for sure because that's beyond the scope of his efforts.
+Peronard of the EPA, though, said he can't say for sure because ground testing is beyond the scope of his efforts.

 The Utah Department of Environmental Quality has been working with the city "looking at both potential impacts to the soils and groundwater," Peronard said.
 City and UDEQ reps are to meet next week "to talk about those next steps and issues."